syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Navigation.md

 # View navigation in WinUI Calendar Date Picker

-You can easily navigate to the month, year, decade, or century views to select different dates by clicking the header button in dropdown calendar.
-Initially month view is loaded when dropdown is opened.
-You can also change the view programmatically by using [DisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_DisplayMode) property.
+You can easily navigate to the month, year, decade, or century views to select different dates by clicking the header button in drop-down calendar.
+Initially, month view is loaded, when dropdown is opened.
+You can also change the view programmatically by using the[DisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_DisplayMode) property.

 ## Navigate between views

-You can restrict navigation within a minimum and maximum views by using [MinDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_MinDisplayMode) and [MaxDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_MaxDisplayMode) properties.
-This will be useful when your date range is smaller and you don’t want to show century view.
+You can restrict navigation within a minimum and maximum views by using the [MinDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_MinDisplayMode) and [MaxDisplayMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_MaxDisplayMode) properties.
+This will be useful when your date range is smaller and you do not want to show century view.
 By default, the value of `MinDisplayMode` is **Month** and `MaxDisplayMode` is **Century**.

 {% tabs %}
 {% highlight xaml %}